CoolCat467/idlereload/CONTRIBUTING.md

 Providing support
 -----------------

-When helping others use idlemypyextension, please remember that you are representing our community, and we want this to be a friendly and welcoming place.
+When helping others use idlereload, please remember that you are representing our community, and we want this to be a friendly and welcoming place.